Home » Drilling Hydraulics » PRESSURE LOSS CALCULATIONS IN DRILLING HYDRAULICS | BINGHAM PLASTIC & POWER LAW

 3. Calculating Friction Pressure For 100 gal/min

-For the flow rate of 100 gal/min, the actual velocity (Va) is slightly less than the critical velocity (Vc)of 3.37 ft/sec.
+For the 100 gal/min flow rate, the actual velocity (Va) is slightly less than the critical velocity (Vc)of 3.37 ft/sec.
 Use the laminar flow equation.
-(Note that the difference between Va and Vc is small.
-Therefore, it might be advisable in some cases to consider calculating pressure losses
+(Note that the difference between Va and Vc is slight.
+Therefore, it might be advisable in some cases to consider calculating pressure losses for laminar and turbulent flow and use the greater value.)

 friction pressure for laminar flow